Adidas Adizero Boston Boost 6Review Facts

 This is a durable shoe.
 Wearers can expect to get 400 to 500 miles out of this shoe.
 The Continental outsole incorporates some of the same high quality rubber material properties that are used on car and truck tires.
 This rubber is resilient enough to withstand not only wet and dry pavement, but also wide temperature fluctuations.
 This means the shoe will give a consistent performance no matter how hot or how cold the pavement.
 This technology also helps the shoe maintain its integrity longer.
 When rubber gets hot, it tends to soften and can break down quicker.
 Cold rubber can stiffen and also lose its durability.
 In addition, the shoe incorporates AdiWear foam rubber which is abrasion-resistant and durable.
 The upper material of the shoe is also quite durable despite its thinness.

 The Boston Boost 6 is a highly responsive shoe.
 A few wearers said it was a bit too bouncy for their liking.
 Adidas claims the Boost technology generates more energy than a standard EVA midsole platform.
-In addition to its responsiveness, the midsole also provides cushioning for the shoe.
 The majority of the cushioning is in the heel which accounts for the bouncy feeling.
-Despite the cushioning, the forefoot area still has good ground feel which allows for fast push-offs.
-Most runners like the fast feel
+The forefoot area of the shoe provides good ground feel which allows for powerful push-offs.
+Wearers commented on the fast feel

 of the shoe and had a hard time running slow once they got going.

-This shoe offers solid support through the design of the midsole and upper.
-The upper has an improved construction from the previous version which wraps around the foot for a comfortable, but tight fit.
-The upper material has some stretch which provides more stability without compromising flexibility.
+The redesigned upper of this shoe wraps around the foot for a comfortable, but tight fit.
+This is a great improvement from the Boost 5 version.
+The upper material also has some stretch which provides more stability without compromising flexibility.
 The midsole has a special system called a Torsion System.
 This system features a thermoplastic arch support

 which lets the forefoot move independently from the rearfoot.
 This feature prevents excessive strain on the arch and and allows the midfoot to adjust to hitting the ground.
 The result is a very smooth ride for the runner.
 The aggressive outsole also ensures a powerful and confident run.

 Despite the moderately cushioned midsole, this is a fairly flexible shoe.
 The flexibility comes from the design of the outsole which has spaces between the tread lugs which act like grooves in the forefoot area.
-The midsole cushioning is also soft enough to flex with each step, offering a responsive feel for the entire run.
-The mesh material of the upper helps create a very flexible shoe that also retains its structure.
-Runners appreciated the stiffness in the heel area and flexibility in the forefoot that allowed for a natural feeling without being overly stiff.
+The cushioning in the midsole is soft enough to bend with every step, yet still provides a responsive feel.
+The shoe's upper moves with the foot for inhibited flexibility and also maintains the structure of the shoe.
+Runners liked the slight stiffness in the heel area in contrast to the flexibility of the forefoot that created a natural feeling that was not overly stiff.

 This shoe has several stability features to correct any overpronation (inward roll) foot motions.
 The Torsion System allows the foot to move naturally and the midfoot cushioning carries the arch of the foot to ensure a stable ride.
 The midsole is not overly thick (19 mm in the forefoot) which makes the runner low to the ground compared to other cushioned running shoes.
-A moderate heel-to-toe drop also contributes to the stability of the shoe.
-The forefoot area of the shoe is fairly wide and stable for safe landings and push-offs.
+A low heel offset also helps with the shoe's stability.
+A wide forefoot creates a stable landing pad which allows the runner to push off quickly.

 With a stack height of 29mm in the heel and 19mm in the forefoot, the Boston Boost 6 has a resulting drop of 10mm.
 A 10mm heel-to-toe drop promotes a cushioned